 For more information on current hours of operation and other services, please visit the Libraries‘ website.

-Washington, D.C.
+Hopkins Bloomberg Center, Washington, D.C.

 Onsite students and faculty can enter the library with the J-card.
 Books and audio-visual material from any JHU library can be delivered to the center for pickup.
 In addition, we offer services such as Borrow Direct and Interlibrary Loan enabling students to obtain physical material from non-JHU libraries.
-Students in DC, can also visit our local partner libraries and borrow material from those area libraries.
+Students in D.C., can also visit our local partner libraries and borrow material from those area libraries.
 These services are free and described on this page.

 The library is open year-round.
 To view hours and contact information, visit the Sheridan Libraries @ DC website.